ocaml/ocaml.org/data/planet/mega-nerd/rip-nedit.md

 </p>

 <p>
-I'm now going to try to use Gedit, by customising its setup and and using the plugin system to see if I can regain the features that made Nedit such a pleasure to use.
+I'm now going to try to use Gedit, by customising its setup and using the plugin system to see if I can regain the features that made Nedit such a pleasure to use.
 </p>